-Palacio Real (Madrid): No longer occupied by royalty, but still used for state occasions, the Royal Palace sits on the bank of the Manzanares River.
+- Palacio Real (Madrid): No longer occupied by royalty, but still used for state occasions, the Royal Palace sits on the bank of the Manzanares River.
 It was built in the mid-18th century over the site of a former palace.
 It's not Versailles, but it's still mighty impressive, with around 2,000 rooms.
 No one has lived here since 1931, but the chandeliers, marble columns, gilded borders, paintings, and objets d'art, including Flemish tapestries and Tiepolo ceiling frescoes, are well preserved.
-The empty thrones of King Juan Carlos and Queen Sofía are among the highlights of the tour.

-Alcázar (Seville): The oldest royal residence in Europe still in use was built by Peter the Cruel (1350-69) in 1364, 78 years after the Moors left Seville.
+- Alcázar (Seville): This royal residence was built by Peter the Cruel (1350-69) in 1364, 78 years after the Moors left Seville.
 Ferdinand and Isabella once lived here.
 The Alcázar is one of the purest examples of the Mudéjar, or Moorish, style, and its decoration is based on that of the Alhambra in Granada.
 A multitude of Christian and Islamic motifs are combined architecturally in this labyrinth of gardens, halls, and courts, none more notable than the Patio de las Doncellas (Court of the Maidens).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.